aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingGlobalAuroraAccessibleRegions.md

 ### Fail-loud, not silent fallback

-Consistent with the [AWS Advanced Python Wrapper](https://github.com/aws/aws-advanced-python-wrapper), the filter is a **hard restriction**.
+The filter is a **hard restriction**.
 When the writer is in an inaccessible region, the wrapper raises an error rather than silently connecting to an unreachable or unintended host.
 When reader filtering leaves no candidates in accessible regions, the wrapper does **not** fall back to the unfiltered host list.

 ## Example